EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-04.md

 ## Core Concepts

 ### 1. SQLModel = Pydantic + SQLAlchemy
+SQLModel sits between familiar Pydantic models and SQLAlchemy’s database engine, so you keep type hints and validation while gaining persistence.
 - Inherit from `SQLModel`; specify `table=True` for persisted tables.
 - Use `Field(default=None, primary_key=True)` for ids; reuse `Field(ge=..., le=...)` for validation just like Session 03.
 - Create lightweight Pydantic schemas (`MovieCreate`, `MovieRead`) by reusing the same base class.

 ### 2. Database Engine & Sessions
+An engine is the shared “wire” to SQLite; a session is a short-lived unit of work that FastAPI opens per request and automatically closes.
 - `engine = create_engine(database_url, echo=False, connect_args={"check_same_thread": False})` for SQLite.
 - Provide sessions with `Session(engine)` inside a dependency generator (FastAPI closes it automatically).
 - One request = one session; repository functions receive the session via dependency injection.

 ### 3. Repository Layer Swap
+Instead of dict lookups, the repository now issues SQL queries but keeps the same interface so routes do not change.
 - Replace the in-memory dictionary with SQL queries (`session.exec(select(Movie)).all()`).
 - Keep the FastAPI routes untouched—only the dependency wiring changes.
 - Add helper methods for `update` so Session 05 can introduce PUT/PATCH quickly.

 ### 4. Testing with Temporary Databases
+Temporary SQLite files keep each test hermetic: build tables at the start of a module, drop them afterward, and never leak data across runs.
 - Use Python’s `tempfile.TemporaryDirectory` or `pytest` tmp_path fixtures.
 - Create an engine pointing to `sqlite://` (in-memory) or `sqlite:///tmp/test.db`.
 - Create tables before each test module, drop after, ensuring no cross-test leakage.

 ### 5. Alembic + Seeds
+Alembic versions the schema; a seed script fills predictable starter rows so dev and tests stay in sync.
 - `alembic init` scaffolds migrations driven by SQLModel metadata.
 - A tiny seed script demonstrates how to reuse the same session dependency outside FastAPI.
 - Even if you skip Alembic locally, document the steps for EX1.